-Piezoelectric actuation has been chosen due to its high bandwidth and high power density [7].
-The actuator is a bimorph PZT cantilever, with a peak-to-peak actuation stroke of approximately $500\mu$ m.
-The base of the cantilever is grounded to the FWMAV airframe, while the output is affixed to the transmission input (Fig. 3).
+Piezoelectric actuation has been chosen due to its high bandwidth and high power density (Wood et al. 2005).
+The actuator is a bimorph PZT cantilever, with a peak-to-peak actuation stroke of approximately 500 $\mu$ m.
+The base of the cantilever is grounded to the airframe, while the output is affixed to the transmission input (Fig. 3).